Coalville: Political history

 Coalville has been part of two parliamentary constituencies since the end of the World War I], which has seen the election of representatives from all three traditional political parties.
 From 1918 until 1983, Coalville had been part of the Bosworth parliamentary constituency, which was represented by Liberal, Labour and Conservative members of parliament throughout this period.
 Since 1983, Coalville has lain within the parliamentary constituency of North West Leicestershire, which has been represented by both Conservative and Labour members of parliament (MPs), the current MP being Amanda Hack of the Labour Party.

-Coalville voted to leave in the 2016 European Union membership referendum.

 Buildings and landmarks

 Coalville has few listed buildings.
 The central core of the town is characterised by streets of homogeneous terraced housing, built toward the end of the nineteenth century and during the early part of the twentieth century, with detached housing concentrated on the London Road and Forest Road.

 In June 2014, it was reported that consideration was being given by the local district council to the designation of the Coalville town centre as a conservation area, something which English Heritage has encouraged.
 In a letter to the council, English Heritage stated, "Coalville is a good example of the type of commercial and industrial settlement that grew up rapidly in the 19th century following the discovery of coal, but which in Leicestershire is somewhat unusual and it has a number of 19th and 20th century gems, such as the Rex Cinema".

 A well-known landmark at the centre of the town is the clock tower, a war memorial in memory of Coalville residents who gave their lives in the 20th century's two world wars: The memorial clock tower was designed by Henry Collings and built by W Moss Ltd in 1925 at a cost of £2,250.
 It was designed to replace the first cenotaph to The Fallen which had been installed in the boundary wall of the railway station in 1919.
 The memorial clock was officially opened by Mrs Booth of Gracedieu Manor at a memorial service on 31 October 1925.
 Ten thousand people attended and the Coalville Company of the 5th Leicestershire Regiment led a procession, headed by the regimental band.
 A procession of ex-servicemen and a detachment of C squadron of the Leicestershire Yeomanry marched from Whitwick and another party of ex-servicemen, including 22 surviving members of the 'first fifty' was led from the Fox and Goose public house by The Hugglescote and Ellistown Band.
 The tower rises 68 feet above pavement level and is a Grade II listed building.
 The building was admired by the architectural critic and historian, Nikolaus Pevsner.

 In addition to the clock tower war memorial, three other buildings in Coalville have been given Grade II listed status; the parish church of Christ Church, the former Railway Hotel and the Castle Rock Sixth Form College, formerly a country house, attributed to Pugin.